 If an abnormal mammogram turns up, a breast biopsy is the preferred follow-up procedure even though other options are available.
 Biopsy has long been considered the “gold standard” in the diagnosis of breast cancer.

-In the case of fine needle aspiration, the evaluation may potentially be inaccurate because the tissue sample taken is very small.
+In the case of fine-needle aspiration, the evaluation may potentially be inaccurate because the tissue sample taken is very small.
 When used alone, up to about 10% of breast cancers may be missed.
-Consequently, when a fine needle aspiration does not find cancer, it may still need to be followed up with another type of biopsy, such as a core needle or surgical biopsy.
+Consequently, when a fine needle aspiration does not find cancer, it may still need to be followed up with another type of biopsies, such as a core needle or surgical biopsy.